smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/09 - Semi and Anti Joins.md

 #### Anti-Joins

-This statement returns an empty dataset as the `NOT IN` operator will return an empty set if the outer query contains a NULL marker.
+This statement returns an empty dataset because the `NOT IN` operator returns an empty set when the outer query contains a NULL marker.

 ```sql
 SELECT  Fruit